supervisely/docs/data-organization/team-files/README.md

 * Version Control: The platform includes version control features, allowing your team to track changes and revisions to documents, ensuring transparency and accountability.

-* Flexible Access: Team members can access "Team Files" from anywhere with an internet connection, facilitating remote work and flexibility.
+* Flexible Access: Team members can access "Team Files" from anywhere with an internet connection.